 Among the probate items of Thomas Maullin of "Overgornal" [Upper Gornal] in 1722, were two millstones, 'Barley on the ground', hayricks, 4 cows, pig and mare, plus a large list of workshop and household items, all totalling £73.13.11.
 [Sedgley Probate Inventories, Roper]

-It continued in the ownership of the Maullin family and leased to local millers.
+The Old Mill continued in the ownership of the Maullin family and leased to local millers.

 In 1759, Job Maullin disposed of it to William Woodward of Bloxwich and John Lees of Walsall.
 Their ownership lasted only a short time and it was sold to Samuel Fereday of Upper Gornal.